Senior Researcher Tencent Quantum Lab

 Background and research interests

 I obtained my PhD in Mathematics from the University of Bristol in 2010 under the supervision of Prof. Noah Linden, where I was a member of the Quantum Computation and Information Group.
 After completing my thesis I spent 6 years working outside of science, for the consulting company BTS.
-As much as I enjoyed my time there, the pull of science became too large for me to resist, and in 2016 I returned to acadaemia as a post-doc at CUHK, in the Institute of Theoretical Computer Science and Communications.
+In 2016 I returned to acadaemia as a post-doc at the Chinese University of Hong Kong, in the Institute of Theoretical Computer Science and Communications.

 |Closed sets of non-local correlations||Nicolas Brunner, Noah Linden, Sandu Popsecu, Paul Skrzypczyk and Tamas Vertesi||Phys.
 Rev. A 80, 062107 (2009) arXiv:0908.1496|